 Return Relative to Current Share Price

-AXTA, CMC, BLD, SUM, and HDSN can be thought of as valuation peers to MT, in the sense that they are in the Basic Materials sector and have a similar price forecast based on DCF valuation.
+AXTA, USCR, NGVT, CMC, and NUE can be thought of as valuation peers to MT, in the sense that they are in the Basic Materials sector and have a similar price forecast based on DCF valuation.

 At the end of February we announced the arrival of the first US recession since 2009 and we predicted that the market will decline by at least 20% in (see why hell is coming).
 In these volatile markets we scrutinize hedge fund filings to get a reading on which direction each stock might be going. […]

 ArcelorMittal (’the Company’) has today filed its 2019 report on Payments to Governments in respect of Extractive Activities, which provides a consolidated overview of payments made by the Company and its subsidiaries in 2019 to governments regarding its mining operations.
 ArcelorMittal is the world's leading steel and mining company, with a presence in 60 countries and an industrial footprint in 18 countries.

 ArcelorMittal (MT) sets out a plan to achieve carbon neutrality in its European operations by 2050, while also calling for investment support from the European Union as well as carbon border taxes.ArcelorMittal Europe's project for carbon-neutral steelmaking includes investing in Smart Carbon, which leverages clean energies within the high temperature-controlled...